MicrosoftDocs/dynamics365smb-docs/business-central/shopify/background.md

 > [!NOTE]
 > Some elements might be updated by several tasks.
 For example, when you import orders, depending on the setting in the **Shopify Shop Card**, the system may also import and update customer and/or product data.
 Remember to use the same job queue category to avoid conflicts.
+>
+> Use the **Report Request Page** action to define filters.
+For example you can specify that you import orders for only when status is *Fully Paid*.

 Other tasks that can be helpful to automate further processing of sales documents: